|Type of medicine||Antimuscarinic|

-- If you buy any medicines, check with a pharmacist that they are suitable to take with trospium.
-This is because some medicines (particularly antihistamines) can increase the chance you will experience unwanted effects such as a dry mouth and constipation.
+- If you buy any medicines, check with a pharmacist that they are suitable to take with oxybutynin.
+This is because some medicines (particularly antihistamines) can increase the chance that you will experience unwanted effects such as a dry mouth, constipation and blurred vision.

 - Drinks containing caffeine (for example, tea, coffee, hot chocolate and cola) may make your symptoms worse.
 This is because caffeine is a natural diuretic and will make you need to pass urine.
 If you drink a lot of caffeine-containing fluids, consider switching to decaffeinated alternatives.

 - Try to maintain a normal life as much as possible with regard to drinking and visiting the toilet.
 However, drinking late at night may mean your sleep is disturbed by the desire to get up and go to the toilet, so you may want to avoid drinking too much during the evening.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking oxybutynin.

 Can oxybutynin cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Common oxybutynin side-effects - these affect less than 1 in 10 people who take this medicine||What can I do if I experience this?|

 |Dry mouth||Try chewing sugar-free gum or sucking sugar-free sweets|

 |Constipation||Try to eat a well-balanced diet containing plenty of fibre, and drink several glasses of water each day|